omarwaleed7/PHP-Lovers-Blog/README.md

 # PHP-Lovers-Blog
-This is a PHP Lovers Blog, where all PHP developers can meet and share theie thoughts, I have built the backend using PHP &amp; MySQL
+This is a PHP Lovers Blog, where all PHP developers can meet and share their thoughts, I have built the backend using PHP &amp; MySQL